Update – 15 February 2026

 - Whangaparāoa Peninsula: between the mouth of the Ōrewa River and the Long Bay-Okura Marine Reserve, extending offshore for approximately 200 metres.
 This closure also includes all of Ōkoromai Bay and Te Haruhi Bay.

 The closure prohibits the harvesting of all seaweed species and invertebrate species.
 An invertebrate means any aquatic life that is a multicellular animal without a backbone or a dorsal spinal column.
-This includes, but is not limited to, shellfish and molluscs (cat’s eyes, chitons, cockles, limpets, mussels, oysters, pāua, pipi, sea snails and tuatua), crustaceans (barnacles and crabs), jellyfish, sea anemones, sea squirts, sponges, and starfish.
+This includes, but is not limited to, barnacles, cat’s eyes, chitons, cockles, crabs, jellyfish, limpets, mussels, octopus, oysters, pāua, pipi, sea anemones, sea cucumbers, sea snails, sea squirts, sponges, squid, star fish, and tuatua.

 This closure does not apply to spiny rock lobster and scallops as there are already closures in place for these species.
 Kina (sea urchin) is also excluded from the closure and can still be taken within the current recreational fishing limits.